-Manaslu trekking is interesting to explore Buddhist culture, superb views of snow-clad Mountain in a remote area.
+Manaslu Conservation Area is a restricted area was established in 1982, which covered 1663 sq. km. land.
 Wildlife is available from sub-tropical to arctic zone, including 33 species of mammal such as snow leopard, blue sheep, musk deer, tahr, 110 species of birds, 11 species of butterflies, 3 species of reptiles, 2000 species of plants in the 11 types of forest.

-Manaslu trekking offers to visit an alpine village, including Sama, Lho, Prok, Bihi, Chumchet, Chhekampar, and Sirdibas.
-Approximate 9200 people live in with an occupation of farming, pastoralism, tourism, and the seasonal migration both for labor and trade to the Tibet.
+Manaslu trekking offers to visit alpine villages, including Sama, Lho, Prok, Bihi, Chumchet, Chhekampar, and Sirdibas.
+Approximate 9200 people live in with an occupation of farming, pastoralism, tourism, and the seasonal migration of labor and trade to Tibet.
 The horse and yak are mountain transport.
-They use a nak, goat and sheep for meat, milk, and cheese.
-There are a mysterious monastery, and nunnery with a painting, Mani wall, prayer wheel, and prayer flag.
+There are mysterious monastery and nunnery with the monk, nun, painting, Mani wall, prayer wheel, and prayer flag.
 Polyandry marriage system is still practiced in a few families.

-Hiking in the restricted area required at least two people in a group with the TIMS card, ACAP permit, and the Manaslu conservation permit.
-October to November and April to May is the best season to hike there.
-Both tea house and camping trip are available there.
-Manaslu round trip and Tsum Valley trip are available in this region.
+Hiking in the restricted area required minimum two people in a group with the TIMS card, ACAP permit, and Manaslu Conservation permit.
+October to November and April to May is the best season for both tea house and camping trip.
+The visitor can meet waterfall, hot spring, and diverse landscape.
+Manaslu round trek and Tsum Valley trek are popular in this region.